THE DESCENT

 That there are unknown, lethal creatures that live in the cave is a given from the trailer.
 What makes this movie smarter than, say, THE CAVE, is the fact that the varmint's ability to live in absolute darkness, reproduce, have some semblance of varmint society, as well as a food source (damn scarce for large cave creatures), is covered in a way that is not only logical, but adds to the Horror.
 What's more, the entire explanation is done with the economy of a handful of seconds, all Show Don't Tell, which these days, is an achievement in itself!

 But what's important here is the Horror and this movie about a dark cave shines.
 Caves are nothing but twists and turns, long narrow passages, claustrophobic tunnels, and dead ends.
-Combined with the darkness and the fact that the varmints who dwell inside are in their environment, and you have jumps at any given moment.
+Combined with the darkness and the fact that the varmints who dwell inside are familiar with their environment, and you have jumps at any given moment.
 The pressure of the women trying to make their way to safety, just within a cave alone, is harrowing, combine that with creatures that are hunting them for food and you've got a horrifying movie.

 Gore abounds in THE DESCENT, and yet it isn't gratuitous.
 For the first time in this millennium, the gore actually makes the scares.